enoch85/bazarr/dev-setup/README.md

 A complete Docker-based development environment for Bazarr with live code reloading for both backend and frontend.

+> **Note**: This is the official Docker development setup for Bazarr.
+All Docker-related files are centralized here to avoid confusion and ensure consistency.

 ## Quick Start

 ### 1. Clone your fork